 I’m always on the lookout for interesting books that are off the beaten path but might have insights that the “wisdom of crowds” may miss.
 Recently I wrote about the book Tempo by Venkatesh Rao.
-An excellent book on the timing of decision making.
-In that book, Rao recommended Impro by Kieth Johnstone.
+An excellent book on the timing of decision-making.
+In that book, Rao recommended Impro by Keith Johnstone.
 On the surface, this is a book about the theater arts and improvisation, and for that purpose the book is excellent.
-If you’re in the theater this book is an excellent resource but what I saw in this book was a master class in how organizations operate and how to be a better organizational change agent.
-Perhaps because it’s not a business book, the approach is raw and direct while being entertaining and funny.
+If you’re in the theater, this book is an excellent resource but what I saw in this book was a master class on how organizations operate and how to be a better organizational change agent.
+Perhaps because it’s not a business book, the approach is raw and direct while entertaining and funny.
 I highly recommend anyone who’s working on organizations with any kind of hierarchy (no matter if you’re trying to change that or not) read this book.
-It will provide a unique perspective to the dynamics of the modern, or not so modern, organizations.
+It will provide a unique perspective on the dynamics of modern, or not-so-modern, organizations.

 The book is dense with ideas the useful methods, but I’ll focus on two broad themes that stood out for me.

 People think of good and bad teachers as engaged in the same activity, as if education was a substance and that bad teachers supply a little of that substance and good teachers supply a lot.
 This makes it difficult to understand that education can be a destructive process and that bad teachers are wrecking talent and that good and bad teachers are engaged in opposite actives.